TaranehAskarzadeh/Topic-Modeling-Analysis-on-Tweets/README.md

 ## Results
-The LDA model yielded a coherence score of 0.3719, indicating a reasonable level of topic coherence and interpretability.
+The LDA model yielded a coherence score of 0.3719 (for 3 topic version), indicating a reasonable level of topic coherence and interpretability.
 The identified topics, along with their descriptions and representative keywords, are as follows:

 ## 1
 ### Topic 0: General Transportation and COVID-19